This page tells you about the hormone therapy tamoxifen and its possible side effects. There are sections about

 We've listed the side effects associated with tamoxifen below.
 You can use the links to find out more about each side effect.
-Or go to the cancer drug side effects section for general information.
+Or you can go to the cancer drug side effects section for general information.

 More than 10 in every 100 people have one or more of these.